SEARED CONSCIENCE

 Here’s the painful truth though:

 Yes!
-They sleep soundly, without guilt, shame, or fear while the nation’s outrage grows louder.
-Even if they are subjected to exhaustive and intimidating interrogations by the Senate, the Blue Ribbon Committee, or any other government agency in pursuit of sentencing; or if we banged on the gates of Discaya or vandalized their house walls outside and we stage unending rallies for our sighs and sentiments to their deep-rooted corruptions, our actions will only be futile.
+They sleep soundly, without guilt, no shame, or fear while the nation’s outrage grows louder.
+Even if they will be subjected to exhaustive and intimidating interrogations by the Senate, the Blue Ribbon Committee, or any other government agency in pursuit of sentencing; or if we banged on the gates of Discaya or vandalized their house walls outside and we hold endless rallies in Edsa or Luneta or elsewhere, expressing our frustrations over their deep-rooted corruption, our actions will only be futile.
 The depth of their evil ways, the extent of their deception reveals their deadened conscience.

-Question: How could they do something so vile to their own country and people?
+Question: How could they do such a thing so vile to their own country and people?

 Answer: a SEARED conscience.